hxr413/Harvard-CS50-2023/Week2/README.md

 ### My Assignment Work
 `readability.c`
 - Pretty much just repeating what's done in `scrabble.c`, but building the entire programme from scratch.
-Quite fulfilling that I wrote and debugged everything myself, without looking at any other people's code.
+Quite fulfilling that I wrote and debugged (using `printf`) everything myself, without looking at any other people's code.
 - A side note: for the `int count_letter(string t)` function, `isalnum` and `isalpha` also work fine as this question doesn't take too many practical details into account.

 `bulbs.c`: **For those who are *less* comfortable with computer science**